JimMcL/YetAnotherTracker/README.md

 positive value for `--termination-border <pixels>`, tracks which stop within the specified number of pixels of the mask region will be terminated.

 Specify `--display-tracks` to draw a cross at each track current location.
-Cross colour indicates the track ID.
+The colour of the cross indicates the track ID.

 ### But again, what options should I use?